 Also designed by Lynn Klockner Brown, the regal Unicorn Head ‘Prince Brocade’ appeared in 1981 and is 14.5” high.
 A completed edition of 500, it debuted at $2200.

 The first open (non limited) Cybis unicorn was Sir Bailey who is 4.5” high.
-Introduced in 1982 at $365, he is currently on the Cybis site for $575.
-Designed by Susan Eaton.
+Introduced in 1982 at $365, he was designed by Susan Eaton who also designed more than twenty different unicorns for Lenox.

 This holiday variation named Mistletoe has a wreath of (what else?) mistletoe around his horn instead of the usual flowers, and his collar is decorated in a red/green colorway.
 It’s not known whether this was a special gallery-event piece or was a separate holiday-themed retail edition.